 It’s often referred to as the “Spider,” after its full name: Standard & Poor’s Depository Receipts (SPDR), which is the security tracking the index.

 ETFs act like stocks, but they are investment funds that track a collection of securities – the stocks in the S&P 500 index in this case.

 ETFs are great for individuals because of the liquidity and lower fees (as they are not actively managed), and banks also love trading ETFs for similar reasons: more liquidity means smaller slippage between the bid and the ask in equity trading.

-So this quality is important not only for traders at banks but also for algorithmic and quant hedge funds that need the minimum possible slippage to profit from strategies such as high-frequency trading.
+So this quality is important not only for traders at banks but also for algorithmic and quant funds that need the minimum possible slippage to profit from strategies such as high-frequency trading.

 And If You’re Feeling Bored, You Can Always Use Leverage

 While the liquidity and low fees of S&P-linked ETFs offer many advantages, one disadvantage is that the S&P doesn’t move as much as individual stocks do.

 So if you’re trading based on volatility or using the index for something other than long-term investing or hedging, you might use a security like the UPRO (UltraPro S&P 500), which is 3x long the S&P, or the SPXS (S&P 500 Bear 3x Shares), which is 3x short the S&P.